A GANG attack by up to 15 teenagers in the Duke Bar area of Burnley has left two men with head and chest injuries.

 His friend was then pursued by some of the youths, towards Barden Lane, and was also attacked, resulting in him sustaining facial injuries.

-Detective Constable Tim Maddox, of Pennine police division’s hate crimes unit, has just issued an appeal for witnesses to the violence, which is thought to have occurred between around 2.30pm and 3pm on Sunday.
+Detective Constable Tim Maddox, of Pennine police division’s hate crimes unit, has just issued an appeal for witnesses to the violence, which is thought to have occurred between around 2.30pm and

 “There is believed to have been a bus passing, around that time, and there may have been traffic backed up as a result of the incident,” he added.